AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/integrate/user-information.md

 ## Avatar and nickname usage rules

 - If provided in `DataProfileProvider`, use the provided data.
 If not, use the default avatar and ID for a user and the default avatar and name for a group.
-- For a chat page, use the avatar and nickname carried in the message first, otherwise use `DataProfileProvider`.
+- For a chat page, use the avatar and nickname carried in the message first; otherwise use `DataProfileProvider`.